-5. In all cases, the minimum number of credits for graduation must be met.

-3. Credit by Examination
+- 5. In all cases, the minimum number of credits for graduation must be met. - 3.
+Credit by Examination a.
+Challenge Examinations

 The following campus policies and procedures regarding credit by examination were developed in accordance with the guidelines provided in Item No. 168 of the SUNY Policy Handbook and the Memorandum to Presidents, 76-11.